kaltura/live-analytics-front-end/README.md

 Unzip tag distributables to /opt/kaltura/apps/liveanalytics

 ## Running the project not through Kaltura KMC
+This can be done for dev purposes - it uses un-minimized code, etc.

 ##### Option 1:
 Edit app/index.html with relevant values (partner id, ks, etc), then navigate on your local host to this file